-- 10.15 Applicants are required to show that their development would not compromise the safety of the highway by ensuring that any additional traffic generated by the development can easily be accommodated within the existing highway network (Policy GEN1) and by providing a commensurate level of parking that is appropriate for the development (Policy GEN8).
-Two bedroom properties of the type proposed by the applicant require two parking bays per dwelling, based on Uttlesford's parking standards. - 10.16 As noted above, School Lane is a rather narrow highway and the proposal would lead to some additional traffic from future occupiers leaving and entering the site.
-The local highways authority are satisfied that from the proposal would be acceptable to them, subject to conditions to ensure highway safety, such as visibility splays or parking layouts.
+- 11.16 Applicants are required to show that their development would not compromise the safety of the highway by ensuring that any additional traffic generated by the development can easily be accommodated within the existing highway network (Policy GEN1) and by providing a commensurate level of parking that is appropriate for the development (Policy GEN8).
+Two bedroom properties of the type proposed by the applicant require two parking bays per dwelling, based on Uttlesford's parking standards. - 11.17 As noted above, School Lane is a rather narrow highway and the proposal would lead to some additional traffic from future occupiers leaving and entering the site.
+ECC Highways Authority is satisfied that the proposal would be acceptable, subject to conditions to ensure highway safety, such as visibility splays or parking layouts.